TheJoin95/covid19-market-waiting-times/README.md

 - Add search input in overlay
 - Add sidebar to list all the visible places
 - Change marker icon
+- Add a sort of cache on the backend (e.g. Redis with Geopos operator)
+- Add a way to store the place data to prevent an overload on the requested resource

 # Credits